nikspyratos/toybox/README.md

 DEPLOYMENT_SSH_KEY=
 ```

-`DEPLOYMENT_PATH` should already be set up from when you ran `init_dev.sh`.
+`DEPLOYMENT_PATH` should already be set up from when you ran `init.sh`.
 If not, please edit it to the appropriate value.

 To deploy the latest application changes, run `./bin/deploy.sh`.
 It will: